Rainbow Transformations Foundation · For Community Organizations

 & systems change.

 There are very few 501(c)(3)s in the U.S. whose primary, explicit mandate is trans mental health and addiction outcomes.
 Most trans-led organizations are broader multi-service hubs.
 Most mental health nonprofits serve general LGBTQ or general populations.
-We live in that gap — providing TGI-specific clinical and non-clinical support to enhance population reach, engagement, and outcomes.
+We live in that gap — providing TGI-specific peer support and navigation to enhance population reach, engagement, and outcomes alongside your clinical systems.

 Currently in conversations around implementing pilots of this model